 Hypertriglyceridemia, defined as a fasting plasma Triglyceride (TG) concentration of more than 150 mg/dL, is a common condition in the United States.
 An increase in serum triglycerides is caused by weight gain, lack of exercise, and a diet rich in simple or refined carbohydrates.
 Elevated TG levels contribute to an increased risk of cardiovascular disease and are often associated with other risk factors such as obesity, metabolic abnormalities such as insulin resistance, metabolic syndrome, and an altered lipid profile.
-Lipoprotein lipid profile disturbances associated with an elevated TG level include low High Density Lipoprotein (HDL) cholesterol and HDL particle (HDL-P), and a predominance of small dense Low Density Lipoprotein (LDL) and LDL particle (LDL-P).
+Lipoprotein lipid profile disturbances associated with an elevated TG level include low levels of high-density lipoprotein (HDL) cholesterol and HDL particle (HDL-P), and a predominance of small dense Low-density lipoprotein (LDL) and LDL particle (LDL-P).
 This cluster of disturbances is referred to as the lipid triad.

 The strength of this study is the fully controlled feeding design, minimizing the potential for confounding dietary changes.
 The limitations include the lack of adjustment made for secondary outcome variables and a relatively short 3-week period of intervention.

-The results from this trial clearly indicate that the replacement of refined carbohydrates with EPRO and UFA increased insulin sensitivity, LDL peak particle size, and lowered fasting TG and VLDL cholesterol concentrations in men and women with an elevated TG concentrations.
-These results are in agreement with dietary guidelines that recommend limited intake of refined starches and added sugars, while increasing intake of UFA as replacements for saturated fatty acids and refined carbohydrates.
+The results from this trial clearly indicate that the replacement of refined carbohydrates with EPRO and UFA increased insulin sensitivity, and LDL peak particle size, and lowered fasting TG and VLDL cholesterol concentrations in men and women with an elevated TG concentration.
+These results are in agreement with dietary guidelines that recommend a limited intake of refined starches and added sugars while increasing the intake of UFA as replacements for saturated fatty acids and refined carbohydrates.